16461346/finease-project-server/README.md

-# 🚀 FinEase Backend Server
+🚀 FinEase Backend Server

-এই প্রজেক্টটি একটি সম্পূর্ণ Node.js / Express ভিত্তিক সার্ভার যেখানে
-Firebase Admin SDK দিয়ে Authentication verify করা হয়েছে
-এবং MongoDB ব্যবহার করা হয়েছে ডাটাবেজ হিসেবে।

----
+This project is a complete Node.js / Express-based backend server, where authentication is verified using Firebase Admin SDK, and MongoDB is used as the database.

-## 🔥 Features
+🔥 Features

-- Firebase Admin SDK দিয়ে **JWT verification**
+1.JWT verification using Firebase Admin SDK
-- User ভিত্তিক secure API routes
+2.Secure API routes for users
-- MongoDB Database Connection
-- Environment Variable (.env) Support
-- Global Middleware Protection
-- CRUD API Endpoints
-- Error Handling
-- CORS Enabled
+3.MongoDB database connection
+4.Environment variable (.env) support
+5.Global middleware protection
+6.CRUD API endpoints
+7.Error handling
+8.CORS enabled